 No preparation or cleaning of cars is permitted once judging has commenced.

-All vehicles entered in the event must remain in position at the event until the completion of presentation of prizes.
+All vehicles entered in the event must remain in position at the event until the completion of presentation of prizes or 4pm, whichever is the later.

-Judges for the event will be appointed by the Event Director and the Committee Chairman or his/her delegate.
+Judges for the event will be appointed by the Committee Chairman or his/her delegate.

 The Judges may at their discretion, request proofs of the age of the owner and their expenditure on the vehicle.